Conductor's Building

 The Conductor's Building is a former Boston Elevated Railway (BERy) administrative building, located on Bennett Alley between Mount Auburn Street and Bennett Street near Harvard Square in Cambridge, Massachusetts.
 Built in 1912 as the headquarters of BERy's 7th Division, it is the only original building surviving from the construction of the Cambridge subway.
 After being renovated from 2014 to 2017 as part of an adjacent hotel project, the building was used as a restaurant from April 2017 to August 2018.
+An American Chinese restaurant and tiki bar, Wusong Road, opened in the building in December 2021.
 Under the name Boston Elevated R.Y.
 Offices, it is a contributing property to the Harvard Square Historic District.

 History

 Construction

 From 1909 to 1912, the Boston Elevated Railway (BERy) constructed its Cambridge subway from Park Street Under to Harvard Square.
 Harvard Square station included a streetcar tunnel from Mount Auburn Street to Cambridge Street; many busy streetcar lines from the north and west were redirected away from the crowded square and into the new tunnel.
 Bennett Street Carhouse was constructed to serve these lines; tracks through a private alley later known as Bennett Alley connected the carhouse to the south end of the streetcar tunnel.

 The BERy constructed a narrow two-story brick building – 144 ft long by just 20 ft wide – to serve as the headquarters of its 7th Division.
 The first floor was occupied by offices and a sizable lobby for conductors and motormen; the basement with storage areas, locker rooms, and bathrooms; and the second floor with more offices, an assembly hall, and a small public waiting room.